 Expats moving to San Francisco can look forward to plenty of activities to partake in and sights to see with children, with many museums and parks designed specifically with kids in mind.

-When it comes to getting around as a family, public transport within the city centre is adequate, but having a car will make life easier for expats planning on venturing into the Bay Area.
+When it comes to getting around as a family, public transport within the city centre is adequate, but having a car will certainly make life easier for expats planning on venturing out into the Bay Area.

 Entertainment for kids in San Francisco

 There's plenty to see and do with children in the Golden City.
 For a start, hours of fun can be had at one of the many theme parks surrounding San Francisco such as California’s Great America, Six Flags and the Santa Cruz Boardwalk.
 Playgrounds are rarer, but the Yerba Buena Gardens is a great place to visit and has the Children’s Creativity Museum right next door.

 Most kids love the boat trip to visit Alcatraz, and the self-guided audio tours are very interesting for older kids as they describe jail life, including stories from real inmates.
 Visiting the sea lions at Pier 39 is also a lot of fun.